We undestand patients’ fear of catching COVID-19, therefore we are taking these steps to protect you:

 Telemedicine extends your access to consult Dr. Vossoughi as your hand specialist.
 It helps you to see Dr. Vossoughi to evaluate and treat your hand problems remotely.
 This will make your hand specialist visits more convenient.

-That means more questions asked and answered, a stronger doctor-patient relationship.
+That means more questions asked and answered and a stronger doctor-patient relationship.
 You feel empowered to manage your care.

-Telemedicine can be used for a wide variety of health services.
-Here’s a short list of common conditions Dr. Vossoughi may treat via telemedicine:
+Telemedicine can be used for a wide variety of health services

 In-person patient-doctor visits maybe necessary in many circumstances depending on your condition.